lee2sman/IML400/classes/class12/class12.md

 # In-class

-1. presentations
-2. Discuss Bored and Brilliant
+1. Discuss Bored and Brilliant
-3. Review in-progress portfolio
+2. Review in-progress portfolio
 	* What is the site purpose/concept?
 	* Who are your users and what do they want?
 	* Create a sitemap and organizational plan.
 	* Begin sketching your pages
-4. Hosting / Domains
+3. Hosting / Domains
+4. Work in-class on portfolio

 # Homework
 * Work on your portfolio!
+Due on 11/22.
 * Read [Something Is Wrong On the Internet](https://medium.com/@jamesbridle/something-is-wrong-on-the-internet-c39c471271d2) and be prepared to discuss it.
 * [Read](https://www.theatlantic.com/technology/archive/2017/06/the-app-that-does-nothing/529764/) about Binky and consider downloading it!